pythonanywhere/help_pages/articles/CustomDomains.md

-to do any DNS configuration beyond the initial setup; we can manage everything for you, so if (for example) the IP address associated with your website gets blocked in some country, or if it's subjected to a denial-of-service attack, we can move your website over to a different IP address.
+to do any DNS configuration beyond the initial setup; we can manage everything for you, so if (for example) the IP address associated with your website gets blocked in some country, or if it's subjected to a denial-of-service attack, we can move your website over to a different IP address without you needing to do anything.

 The one restriction that CNAMEs have is that they cannot be used for "naked" or "apex" domains.
 To make that more concrete, you can use `www.yourdomain.com` or `somethingelse.yourdomain.com` for the website, but not `yourdomain.com`.
-But that's doesn't have to be a problem; you can host your site on `www.yourdomain.com` and then set things up so that people who visit `yourdomain.com` are automatically redirected to `www.yourdomain.com`.
+But that doesn't have to be a problem; you can host your site on `www.yourdomain.com` and then set things up so that people who visit `yourdomain.com` are automatically redirected to `www.yourdomain.com`.
 There's more information on that last bit later on.